ev2900/DataZone_Demo/README.md

 <img width="750" alt="bulk_load" src="https://github.com/ev2900/DataZone_Demo/blob/main/README/dataZone_architecture-GitHub.png">

-You can use this architecture to learn and demonstrate publishing, subscribing workflows and other aspects of DataZone
+You can use this architecture to learn and demonstrate publishing, subscribing workflows and other aspects of DataZone.

+The sample data used for this demo is fake data that represents a few data sets that may be used by a Pharmaceutical company during drug development research and clinical trials.

 ## Instructions to deploy the demo an in AWS account
 1. Launch the CloudFormation stack